When creating any forecast entry, you have two options for entering your numbers:

 The Varying amounts over time input is useful in a number of different scenarios:

-- Let's say you want to show growth in your revenues, or growth in your direct costs or expenses, as your business grows.
+- Let's say you want to show growth in your revenue, or growth in your direct costs or expenses, as your business grows.
 In that case, you can use Varying amounts over time to enter larger amounts for each month of year of your plan.

 - If the unit price of your product or service varies seasonally, Varying amounts over time allows you to set different unit prices for different months.